Samizo-AITL/Edusemi-Plus/en/README.md

 **Edusemi-Plus** is an expanded series of the foundational [**Edusemi-v4x**](https://github.com/Samizo-AITL/Edusemi-v4x) project,
 designed to extend core semiconductor knowledge through **product architecture**, **design concepts**, **AI-related technologies**, **quantum**, and **materials**.

-- 🧩 Focus on **extending contextual understanding of semiconductor technologies**
-- 🏗 Emphasis on **product structure and design-oriented perspectives**
-- 🧑‍🏫 Open for **education and engineering-focused learning**

 ---

 ## 🌟 Featured Topics